duttpathak/Shell/README.md

 ```

+revise

 27 What is an environment variable?
 How can you declare one?

-Environment variable is a variable whose value is set outside the program, typically through functionality build into the OS or microservice.
 Environment variable is made up of a name/value pair, and any number may be created and available for reference at a point in time.

+good

 28 Write a shell script to print the HOME environment variable.

 ```
 #create a file using vscode (directory.zsh)
-#Start the script with #! /bin/zsh
+#Start the script with #!/bin/zsh
 #Write some code
 #Save the script file as filename.zsh

+#!/bin/zsh
 echo $HOME

 ```

+good

 29 How can you debug (or troubleshoot) a problem with a shell script?